How Do Intruder Alarm Systems Work?

 The Intruder Alarm Siren

-These sirens are vital when alerting neighbours to the break-in and draws attention to the burglar.
+The sirens in every intruder alarm system are vital when alerting neighbours to the break-in and drawing attention to the burglar.

-An intruder alarm siren will automatically alert law enforcement and emergency services when it detects an intruder, so you don’t have to do anything but stay safe.
+An intruder alarm siren will automatically alert law enforcement and emergency services when it detects an intruder.
+This removes the pressure and stress of monitoring your property 24/7.
+All you have to do is stay safe.

 Intruder Alarm Siren Volume